Adam Shaheen (producer)

 Adam Shaheen (born 13 October 1964) is a British-Canadian artist, animator, television producer and screenwriter.
 He is the founder and owner of Cuppa Coffee Studios where he developed and produced original programming.
 He was the executive producer of Cuppa Coffee's award-winning broadcast design and commercial studio.

 Cuppa Coffee

 The studio won awards for its film and title work - namely Jane the Virgin, Sesame Street, Much Music, MTV, Nickelodeon, Noggin, Comedy Central.
-David Cronenberg's Existenz, Cosmopolis, Spider, Eastern Promises, A Dangerous Method and Maps to the Stars, and over 50 awards from the Broadcast Design Association and Promax.
+David Cronenberg's Existenz, Cosmopolis, Spider, Eastern Promises, A Dangerous Method and the satirical TV series Maps to the Stars, and over 50 awards from the Broadcast Design Association and Promax.

 Shaheen is a published author and record producer.

 Shaheen has produced over 400 commercials and won over 150 International awards - including 3 Gemini's/Canadian Screen Awards for his contribution to Canadian Animation and also the Prix Jeunesse, the prestigious international award given at Annecy.
 Shaheen is widely considered the single most awarded executive in the field of animation.